 The IRS takes a dim view on death bed or terminally ill transfers.
-There are many cases that have invalidated the tax benefits associated with FLPs where decedents implemented this plan on or near their death bed.
+There are many court cases that have invalidated the tax benefits associated with FLPs where decedents implemented this plan on or near their death bed.
 Planning for and the implementation of FLP should begin well in advance of any medical problems.

 The creator’s contribution of substantially all of his or her assets to the FLP, including homes and other personal assets, without retaining sufficient funds for everyday expenses has resulted in many tax cases being decided against taxpayers.
 This factor has also been coupled with the creator (decedent) using the assets of the FLP to pay personal expenses and not following the terms of the FLP.
 Merely forming an FLP is not enough; the creator of the FLP must not unilaterally take monies from the FLP whenever he or she decides to do so.